 Appointment to the role is subject to a satisfactory Basic Disclosure check.
 The Wallace Collection is an equal opportunities employer and welcomes applications from all sections of the community.

-The Wallace Collection Application Form Head of Communications
+The Wallace Collection Application Form Development Manager Trusts and Foundations

 Internship Vacancies